mrtommyb/K2fov/README.md

 178.19284, 1.01924, 13.2
 171.14213, 5.314616, 11.3
 ```
+The format for the target list is very strict -- you need three
+columns: RA in degrees, Declination in degrees and Kepler
+magnitude.
+Headers or other additional columns will cause an execution
+failure.

 You can then check whether each object in the file falls on silicon
 by calling `K2onSilicon` from the command line: